rtg-wispermed/Patient_trajectory_public/README.md

 ## Patient trajectory visualization for FHIR healthcare data: A use case on melanoma patients
+This repository is the official implementation of the paper https://ceur-ws.org/Vol-3630/LWDA2023-paper14.pdf

+## Abstract
 Fast Healthcare Interoperability Resources (FHIR) is gaining popularity as a standard framework for the exchange of electronic health record (EHR) data.
 Despite the advantages of FHIR, it is difficult for clinicians to understand the data in EHR.
 To support clinicians in accessing data about a patient,